aheze/Popovers/README.md

 Popovers.frameTagged("Your Frame Tag Name", in: yourWindowScene)
 ```

 However, getting a view's window scene in SwiftUI is tricky.
-My current workaround is [embedding a `UIViewRepresentable`](https://github.com/aheze/Popovers/blob/5fcaa9d9eb2ed077cd43e323b5a772a04bd6e1be/Sources/PopoverFrameTag.swift#L68) and reading its window scene.
-This however is not completely reliable.
-If anyone has a better method, please let me know.
+My [current workaround](https://github.com/aheze/Popovers/blob/5fcaa9d9eb2ed077cd43e323b5a772a04bd6e1be/Sources/PopoverFrameTag.swift#L68) is embedding a `UIViewRepresentable` and reading its window scene.
+This is not completely reliable — if anyone has a better method, please let me know.

 ```swift